moved that Bill , be read the second time and referred to a committee.

 Madam Speaker, that will be a hard act to follow, but I think I will be able to provide the House with some more content, and perhaps clarification on some facts.

 I would like to thank the hard-working Canadians in Saskatoon West who voted me to be their voice in the House of Commons.
-Today especially, I feel it is important and I acknowledge their support, because it is important to remind me of who I am here to serve and why.
+Today especially, I feel it is important that I acknowledge their support, because it is important to remind me of who I am here to serve and why.
 It is also important that all of us here remember exactly who is affected, positively or negatively, by the decisions we make each and every day.
 This is a responsibility I do not take lightly.

-Many of the individuals in my riding work part time or contract positions.
+Many of the individuals in my riding work part-time or in contract positions.
 The majority of them work in the retail and hospitality sector.
 Quite a few of my constituents work in unionized workplaces.
 Others have been impacted by the slowdown in the resource sector.
 Some own businesses and have employees of their own.
 A great number of my constituents are new Canadians, immigrants or refugees, working two or three casual or part-time jobs, trying to balance a family, a new country, a new language, and an unfamiliar culture.
 Every one of these workers deserves to be protected.

 With this in mind, Bill is beyond partisan politics.
 It is about the individuals who brought us here and about making things better for the people we all represent.
 That is why I support the bill.
 I support it as a person who cares about the rights and well-being of my constituents and my fellow Canadians.

 Bill C-4 is a small step forward toward a return to recognizing and respecting the rights of the hard-working individuals, men and women, who make up our country.
 It is not hard for me as a member of the NDP caucus to acknowledge the support for Bill C-4.
 I guess it will not come as a surprise to anyone that our party supports the bill.